manasa-konidena/DataSructuresAlgos/README.md

 <h1>Problem Solving is fun!</h1>

 <h2>Stuff that I do in here.
-Always growing, sometimes hot and sometimes cold based on how much more I'm learning school! :D</h2>
+This repo is always growing, sometimes fast and sometimes slow based on how much more I'm learning at school! :D</h2>

 <ul>
 	<li>Linked Lists</li>